tdwg/dwc/docs/terms/index.md

     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/MaterialCitation">http://rs.tdwg.org/dwc/terms/MaterialCitation</a></td></tr>
     <tr><td>Definition</td><td>A reference to or citation of one, a part of, or multiple specimens in scholarly publications.</td></tr>
     <tr><td>Comments</td><td>This class constitutes a new value for the controlled vocabulary in the recommendations for basisOfRecord.
 When importing Darwin Core Archives of literature-based datasets to GBIF, the basisOfRecord should be changed from “Occurrence”, "PreservedSpecimen" or "Literature" to “MaterialCitation”.</td></tr>
     <tr><td>Examples</td><td>A citation of a physical specimen from a scientific collection in a taxonomic treatment in a scientific publication.
-A citation of a group of physical specimens; such as paratypes in a taxonomic treatment in a scientific publication.
+A citation of a group of physical specimens, such as paratypes in a taxonomic treatment in a scientific publication.
 An occurrence mentioned in a field note book.</td></tr>
   </tbody>
 </table>